Ford Cougar: Mechanical

-Cougar was built on the Ford Mondeo sedan platform providing it with a good ride and compared to other coupes along with "reasonably generous" interior room.
+The Cougar was built on the Ford Mondeo sedan platform, providing it with a good ride and compared to other coupes, along with "reasonably generous" interior room.

 The Cougar came equipped with the 2.0 L 16-valve Zetec, or the 2.5 L 24-valve Duratec V6 engines with two specification levels, largely equivalent to a Mondeo Ghia (standard) and Ghia X (simply X).
 Manual and automatic transmissions were available.
 All variants came with 16-inch alloy wheels as standard.

 The standard 2.0 L version was rated at 96 kW while the 2.5 L was rated at 125 kW.

 Specifications

 Handling

 The car's handling has been described by as “puts its power down effectively and tackles twisty roads with confidence."
 The standard wheels had 215 mm wide tyres, which contributed to its cornering abilities.
 Long trips by Car and Driver resulted in numerous "uncomplimentary observations concerning the driver's seat."